The Solar Minimum Eclipse of 2019 July 2: II. The First Absolute Brightness Measurements and MHD Model Predictions of Fe X, XI and XIV out to 3.4 Rs: 2019 Total Solar Eclipse Observations

 The line emission data were acquired with narrowband imaging systems that had bandpasses of $\approx$ 0.5 nm, which we refer to as ``On-band".
 For each emission line observation, we make an additional continuum observation with an identical telescope system, but with its bandpass shifted 1--3 nm toward the blue of the emission line, which were refer to as ``Off-band".
-The bandpasses for all emission lines (i.e. On-Band) and corresponding continuum observations (i.e. Off-Band) are shown in Figure \ref{fig2}.
-These same imaging systems have also been used at many previous eclipses (see \citealt{Habbal2010a, Habbal2010b, Habbal2013, Habbal2014, Habbal2021, Boe2018, Boe2020a}).
+The bandpasses for all emission lines (i.e. On-Band) and corresponding continuum observations (i.e. Off-Band) are shown in Figure \ref{Fig3}.
+The bandpass curves are from the measured transmission of the filters by the manufacturer (Andover corporation).
+Similar imaging systems have also been used at many previous eclipses (see \citealt{Habbal2010b, Habbal2013, Habbal2014, Habbal2021, Boe2018, Boe2020a}).
 Details on these telescopic systems and observational methodology for this eclipse specifically were discussed at length in \cite{Boe2021a}, where the set of Off-band observations across the visible spectrum were used to isolate the K- and F-corona using a color based inversion technique.

-These emission line observations allow us to probe coronal plasmas at different $T_e$'s spanning the expected range of values from 0.8 to 2.5 MK, per the ionic abundance curves shown in the top panel of Figure \ref{fig3}, which are taken from version 10 of the CHIANTI database \citep{Dere1997, DelZanna2021}.
-These ionic equilibrium data have been interpolated from their reported spacing of $\Delta$ log(K) = 0.05 into the smooth curves shown in the figure.
+These emission line observations allow us to probe coronal plasmas at different $T_e$'s spanning the expected range of values from 0.8 to 2.5 MK, per the ionic abundance curves shown in the top panel of Figure \ref{Fig4}, which are taken from version 10 of the CHIANTI database \citep{Dere1997, DelZanna2021}.
+These ionic equilibrium data have been interpolated from their recorded spacing of $\Delta$ log(K) = 0.05 into the smooth curves shown in the figure.